eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 * The EUDI Wallet Provider sets up a User account.
 This User account is needed if the User wants to interact with the EUDI Wallet Provider without using their EUDI Wallet Instance.
-An example of this is a request to revoke a EUDI Wallet Instance in case the User's device is lost or stolen.
+An example of this is a request to revoke an EUDI Wallet Instance in case the User's device is lost or stolen.
 EUDI Wallet Providers MAY also offer other instance-related services through this User account.
 Please note the
   following: